migramirez2/Harmony-ONE/progress/yuriy-menkov.md

 ---

+2024-10-22 Tue: Working on new "burnAll" contract method that will burn tokens in all liquidity pools and mint new tokens in the winner's liquidity pool.
+Method must be called by the keeper service, which will pass the winner's pool address as a parameter.

+2024-10-21 Mon: [Added](https://github.com/harmony-one/pump.fun.contracts/commit/beb6120ab7481b3f10a33f422031ecba86657638) more contracts events for swap operations.
+Also added expanded statistics to determine liquidity and trading volume per day and all the time.
+Synchronized with the team regarding the next steps.

+---

 2024-10-18 Fri: [Added](https://github.com/harmony-one/pump.fun.contracts/pull/2) more test script: adds a new token to the system (launch: deploy through a factory, add liquidity, add a user profile) and then buy this token for ONE (swapETHForTokens).
 Began implementing new features - such as transferring a fee to the winner.

 2024-10-17 Thu: [Forked](https://github.com/harmony-one/pump.fun.contracts) pump eth contracts repo to harmony.
 [Added](https://github.com/harmony-one/pump.fun.contracts/pull/1) extended deploy scripts with more func wrappers and utils for better testing.
 Testing launch and swap methods.